ueberdosis/blog/content/blog/17/post.md

 But we won’t ask people using it for personal projects, university projects, open source projects, or other non-profit projects to sponsor us.

 ## Does that sound right to you?
 We’re excited to hear your thoughts on this.
 We want to take this journey with all of you!
-Reach out to us [on Twitter](https://twitter.com/hanspagel), [on GitHub](https://github.com/ueberdosis/tiptap/issues/547), or [send an email to me](mailto:hans.pagel@ueber.io)!
+Reach out to us [on Twitter](https://twitter.com/hanspagel/status/1321738829468999682), [on GitHub](https://github.com/ueberdosis/tiptap/issues/547), on [HackerNews](https://news.ycombinator.com/item?id=24928523) or [send an email to me](mailto:hans.pagel@ueber.io)!